maxusan/NoteApp/README.md

 - Sort by date(descending and ascending)
 - Storing data in the local DB(Room) + dataStore
 - Swipe-to-delete item
+- Delete All Tasks
+- Switch between themes(Dark and Light)

 For the UI I've used Jetpack Compose
 For the Dependency Injection I've used Dagger/Hilt